-The best way to prevent sensitive gums is to look after your mouth.
+The best way to prevent sensitive and receded gums is to look after your mouth.
 Brushing and flossing properly everyday, and using a good mouthwash will help you maintain good dental health until you visit your dentist for a regular checkup.

 When selecting a toothbrush for sensitive gums, the most important criteria to consider are: